Lumi-supercomputer/lumi-userguide/docs/computing/systems/lumic.md

 # LUMI-C: The CPU Partition

-The LUMI-C partition consists of 1536 compute nodes with an estimated combined LINPACK performance of ca. 8 Petaflops.
+The LUMI-C partition consists of 1536 compute nodes with an aggregated LINPACK performance of 5.63 Petaflops.

 | Nodes | CPUs                                            | CPU cores     | Memory   | Local storage | Network     |
 | :---: | :---------------------------------------------: | :-----------: | :------: | :-----------: | :---------: |